JPhilipp/politeness-test/README.md

 If we count story text character count, it's a bit higher for the polite version, which isn't necessarily provable good or bad (and may simply follow the vibe of Please and Thanks generally resulting in a longer prompt).

 PS: This test notwithstanding, I will personally keep using Please and Thanks.
-For one thing, it may yield improvements in hard-to-test creative areas, or complex tasks (neither of which this test doesn't measure).
+For one thing, it may yield improvements in hard-to-test creative areas, or complex tasks (neither of which this test measures).
 On top, it's simply more polite to our LLM friend!